CarlColijn/Jazillionth/README.md

 ## Testing JavaScript objects

 When you test your JavaScript variables, classes, functions, etc., you want to access them in the simplest way possible.
-Your scripts can already access everything they need as-is if you test the current page in-line.
+Your scripts can already access everything they need as-is if you test the current page inline.
 But Jazillionth loads external pages in an iframe, and then all those JavaScript objects are tucked away there too.
 Jazillionth helps with this by letting you specify a list of the names of objects you want to access, and then makes them accessible for you like they were living inside your own script.

 To get a bit technical: when making these objects accessible to your script, Jazillionth takes a reference to these global objects and puts that reference in your script's global scope.
 For classes and functions e.g., this can be done as-is.
 For objects that do not get re-assigned anymore once created, this also works.
 But dynamic variables that store literal values (like numbers and strings) cannot be referenced like this.
 Jazillionth can only copy their value instead, which means you get a snapshot of the value they had when Jazillionth started up, and live updates are not visible to your script.

-To solve this, Jazillionth employs a workaround for these types of objects: you can also pass a separate list of the names of objects to track.
+To solve this, Jazillionth employs a workaround for these types of objects: you can also provide a list of the names of objects to track.
 When doing so, these objects will be made accessible to your scripts via a like-named accessor function instead of a like-named variable.
 Do note though that you then need to treat that variable as a function to get at its value; so instead of using `let copy = myValue` in your test script, you'd have to use `let copy = myValue()`.
 A small price to pay.

 ## Registering and defining tests

-Jazillionth allows you to test multiple pages in one go, each with its own sets of tests.
+Jazillionth allows you to test multiple pages simultaneously, each with its own sets of tests.
 First you add a page to test, then you add test set(s) to that page to test; these test sets hold the individual test functions themselves.
 The object hierarchy thus becomes:

 * 0 or more test pages (TestPage objects)
   * 0 or more test sets (TestSet objects)
     * 0 or more test functions (dictionary of test functions)

-To add a page to test, call either `AddPageToTest(name, url, accessObjectNames, trackObjectNames)` for external pages, or `AddPageToTest(name)` for the current page;
+To add a page to test, call `AddPageToTest(name, url, accessObjectNames, trackObjectNames)` for external pages, or `AddPageToTest(name)` for the current page;

 * `name`: string<br>
   A reference name for use in the test log.
 * `url`: string (optional)<br>
-  The page's URL for external pages, or do not specify an URL to test the current page in-line.
+  The page's URL for external pages, or do not specify an URL to test the current page inline.
 * `accessObjectNames`: array of string (optional)<br>
   A list of the names of the JavaScript objects to make available to your test scripts by reference.
 * `trackObjectNames`: array of string (optional)<br>
   Identical in use to `accessObjectNames`, but for tracked objects.
 Jazillionth will make accessor functions for these objects for you.

 `AddPageToTest` returns the created TestPage object to you.
 You must use this to later register test sets for it.
-Note that Jazillionth ignores the `accessObjectNames` and `trackObjectNames` when testing the current page in-line, since your scripts can access these objects as-is anyway, and accessor functions for `trackObjectNames` would even give name conflicts with the objects they track.
+Note that Jazillionth ignores the `accessObjectNames` and `trackObjectNames` when testing the current page inline, since your scripts can access these objects as-is anyway, and accessor functions for `trackObjectNames` would even give name conflicts with the objects they track.

 You can also access its properties wherever you encounter it in your callback functions and test functions.
 These are: